 - Bitcoin transactions are visible too

 Your emails account passwords and financial credentials all is visible to your internet provider if you still haven’t encrypted your traffic.

 Between you and your internet, your ISP handles everything and keeps an eye on your browsing history.
-In short, they know the website you visit, when you visit the site, and the time you pass there.
+In short, they know the website you visit, when you visit the site, and the time you spend there.

 Let’s see what things your ISP can see if your traffic is unencrypted.
 Also, find a solution for your concerned exposed data.